Cencora (COR)

 Formerly known as AmerisourceBergen until its 2023 rebranding, Cencora (NYSE:COR) is a global pharmaceutical distribution company that connects manufacturers with healthcare providers while offering logistics, data analytics, and consulting services.

-We expect great things from Cencora.
-The price seems fair when considering its quality, so this might be a favorable time to invest in some shares.
+Cencora is a top-tier company.
+The valuation looks fair in light of its quality, so this might be a favorable time to buy some shares.

 Why Is Now The Time To Buy Cencora?